IgaIgs/SimpleCalculator/README.md

 # SimpleCalculator
-Simple calculator app for Android
+Simple calculator program with GUI
+// to update